jakejs/jake/README.md

 });
 ```

-The NpmPublishTask will automatically create a `publish` task which performs the
+The PublishTask will automatically create a `publish` task which performs the
 following steps:

 1. Bump the version number in your package.json